Baked Ham with Brown Sugar Glaze is a delicious and easy recipe for any holiday including Easter, Christmas, and Thanksgiving.

-Finally, add the coke.
+Finally, add Coke.
 We don’t drink soda around here, but my son had a school project and needed a few tabs off some soda cans, so we bought a small 6-pack of Coca-Cola.
-The can is 7.5-oz., but worked perfectly.
+The can is 7.5-oz. but worked perfectly.
 If you have a larger can, you can use that, as well.

 Give it all a good stir.

-Bring it to a boil.
+Bring the brown sugar glaze to a boil.
 Once it boils, turn the burner down to a simmer and let it thicken a little.
 It’s not going to thicken a lot, but it will a little.

 Stir it on occasion while it thickens.

 After about 10-15 minutes, pull the ham out of the oven and brush the glaze all over the ham.

 You can take a fork and gently lift the slices and let the glaze drizzle down into the crevices of the ham.

 Cover the ham and place it back in the oven for another 10 minutes.

 Repeat the steps twice more, so you will be putting the glaze on a total of three times.